d2l-ai/d2l-en/chapter_preliminaries/lookup-api.md

 that will allow you to get started quickly with practical problems, rather than completeness of coverage.
-We also encourage you to study the source code of the libraries to see examples of high quality implementations for production code.
+We also encourage you to study the source code of the libraries to see examples of high-quality implementations of production code.
 By doing this you will become a better engineer in addition to becoming a better scientist.